 Walking down a dusty back lane in Kathmandu's Boudhanath district under the picturesque backdrop of the worlds highest mountains, we are greeted warmly by Ravina, the young woman who runs the day to day workings of the project.

 Her family fled civil unrest on the border of Pakistan in northern India to make a better life in Nepal, but they landed in abject poverty and were forced to beg for money to feed themselves.
-Ravina had never been to school or had a medical check up and at night she shared a thin piece of foam on the ground with her siblings and a single blanket.
+Bimila had never been to school or had a medical check up and at night she shared a thin piece of foam on the ground with her siblings and a single blanket.

-Then one afternoon while begging around the tourist hub of the Boudhanath Stupa, Ravina met James Hopkins, a former high-flying New York banker who threw in Wall Street and bought a one way ticket to Kathmandu to study Buddhism.
+Then one afternoon while begging around the tourist hub of the Boudhanath Stupa, Bimila met James Hopkins, a former high-flying New York banker who threw in Wall Street and bought a one way ticket to Kathmandu to study Buddhism.

 Lilli: Ten years is impressive for any business, especially a non-profit, especially in Kathmandu and with all the challenges you have come up against, so firstly, congratulations!
 Can you talk to us about the evolution of the project over the ten years.